suculent/thinx-firmware-esp32-ino/README.md

 ### Arduino C development

+> WARNING!
+Arduino Library Manager is supported through the thinx.yml file, however this library already contains all required dependencies, because your local Arduino Libraries are not located on the CI server.

+> Install dependencies from the `lib` folder to your Arduino libraries to compile locally.

+> Use the thinx.yml to add dependencies for THiNX CI, but be aware that libraries from lib folder next to .ino file will be copied to build-server's Arduino Library Manager folder.

 - Arduino IDE or Platform.io
 - Arduino libraries: THiNXLib 2.0.99 or newer; ArduinoJSON, WiFiManager, ESP8266httpUpdate (to be replaced)
 - Open this folder using Atom with installed Platform.io or thinx-firmware-esp8266/thinx-firmware-esp8266.ino using Arduino IDE.